How Does Schizophrenia Affect The Brain? An Overview

 Schizophrenia’s effects on the brain: What the research shows

 There are still plenty of unknowns surrounding schizophrenia.
 That said, research continues to be done on how the disorder affects the brain and how these effects may relate to clinical and neurobehavioral measures of symptoms.
+Studies have revealed several differences in the brains of people with schizophrenia.
+These usually include both structural brain changes and differences in levels of brain chemicals.

 Schizophrenia-related brain abnormalities may also go beyond specific brain structures.
 In 2020, researchers analyzed MRI data on 75 schizophrenia patients and a 55-person control group.
 They found that those with schizophrenia often had reduced gray matter volume.
 Gray matter is a type of tissue that’s usually responsible for processing information.
-It can also play a role in movement, emotion, and memory.
+Gray matter can also play a role in movement, emotion, and memory.
 It’s possible that this brain tissue loss could contribute to challenges with decision-making, memory, and emotion.

 Other studies have been done on how schizophrenia affects white matter.
 White matter is a different type of tissue that generally allows parts of the brain to communicate with each other and the rest of the body.
 In a 2022 study, researchers analyzed six studies that used a technique called “diffusion tensor imaging” to examine the brains of people with and without schizophrenia.
 The people with schizophrenia usually had higher amounts of white matter in their brains.
 Researchers speculated that this may be due to inflammation or an immune response.
 That said, we’ll likely need more research to understand these findings.